humanmade/Falcon/README.md

 ## Hey, I have some questions...

+### What about formatting?

+Falcon sends out the full HTML in a neatly formatted email, similar to GitHub's email notifications.
+We also convert the HTML over to a text representation similar to Markdown for clients that don't support HTML or prefer a text version of their notifications.

 ### What if I use multisite?

 Wow, do we have a treat for you?
 Falcon is built from the ground up to work